 Q: Should I try to negotiate a plea agreement or take the case to trial?

 It’s a personal choice to work out a negotiated plea agreement or take a case to trial.
 It is also a choice that should never be made without first speaking with an experienced Arkansas federal criminal defense lawyer.
 While federal crimes can carry significant exposure, just because you were indicted does not mean you will be found guilty.
 An attorney may be able to intervene in your case and convince the prosecutor to drop some or all of the charges.
 In some cases, a negotiated plea agreement will be the best option.
-In other cases, the federal prosecutors may have a hard time proving you guilty beyond a reasonable doubt.
+In other cases, federal prosecutors may have a hard time proving you guilty for a federal offense beyond a reasonable doubt in a United States District Court.
 If you have been recently indicted, contact a dedicated Fayetteville federal criminal defense law firm immediately.